Boss Design Center

 Standard Kitchen Island Heights

-The standard height for a kitchen island countertop is 36″, but varies according to your height.
+The standard kitchen island height is 36″, but varies according to your height.
 Typical cabinet height is 34 1/2″ before the countertop, and typical countertop height is 3/4″ ( 2cm) to 1 1/2″, typical counter height is considered as 36″ overall.ย

 • Taller Cooks: Taller people may find a 36″ height slightly low.
 In this case, raise the island countertop to 38″-39″ for increased comfort.